Go 1.26

 SIMD (single instruction-multiple data) refers to a special class of CPU instructions that have appeared over time in microprocessor instruction sets.
 They let you perform the same operations on an array or “vector” of values (integer or float) in about the same time it would normally take to operate on a single value.

-If you can find a way to use them in your code you can expect at least an order of magnitude (10X) speed up in code.
-This sort of improvement can be crucial for low-level “hot” functions.
+If you can find a way to use them you might find a huge speed improvement which can be crucial for low-level “hot” functions.

 SIMD Uses

-SIMD has esoteric uses that have become important in areas such as 3D graphics, AI, encryption, modelling, etc. In particular, a lot of scientific and technical software requires vector and matrix processing.
+SIMD has esoteric uses that have become important in areas such as 3D graphics, AI, encryption, modelling, etc. In particular, a lot of scientific and technical software uses linear algebra.

-SIMD instructions are now ubiquitous in modern CPUs.
+SIMD instructions are now ubiquitous in high-end CPUs.
 They are often used in unexpected areas.
 For example, the new Green Tea GC (see below) uses SIMD instructions to improve speed of garbage collection.

-Most modern compilers (or their code-generation back end) will make use of SIMD instructions if supported by the instruction set they are generating for.
-When you build code in Go you are, depending on the architecture, perhaps already using SIMD instructions.
+Most modern compilers (or their code-generation back end) will make use of SIMD instructions, if supported by the instruction set they are generating for.
+When you use Go you are (depending on the architecture) perhaps already using SIMD instructions.

 Why do I need it?

-It really is up to you to understand how you can use SIMD in your code.
+Compilers aren’t good at auto-vectorisation and the Go compiler doesn’t even try.
+It is up to you to understand how you can use SIMD in your code.
 I’ll give a few examples to show what is possible.

 Using SIMD in Go 1.26

-Although this just appears to be a package there is a lot of support built into the compiler.
-This allows multiple operations to be performed directly in SIMD registers without involving memory.
+Although archsimd just appears to be a simple package, but there is also SIMD support built into the compiler.
+Consecutive operations are efficiently performed in SIMD registers without involving memory.
+You can see how each operation generates a single assembler instruction in the (Compiler Explorer) screenshot below.

-As a simple example, here is a function that operates on three arrays (of 32 bytes) returning an array of the result.
-On my machine this loop takes about 27 nsecs to run.
+As a simple example, here is a function that operates on three arrays (of 32 bytes) returning an array of the result (addition of corresponding array elements).
+On my machine this (no SIMD) loop takes about 27 nsecs to run.

 func Add3(x, y, z [32]int8) (r [32]int8) {